fission/fission.io/content/en/docs/reference/fission-cli/fission_spec_apply.md

 ```
       --specdir string      Directory to store specs, defaults to ./specs
-      --specignore string   File containing specs to be ignored inside --specdir, defaults to .specignore
+      --specignore string   File containing specs to be ingored inside --specdir, defaults to .specignore
       --delete              Allow apply to delete resources that no longer exist in the specification
       --wait                Wait for package builds
       --watch               Watch local files for change, and re-apply specs as necessary
       --validation string   Turns server side validations of Fission objects on/off
+      --commitlabel         Apply commit label to the resources
+      --allowconflicts      If true, spec apply will be forced even if conflicting resources exist
   -h, --help                help for apply
 ```